ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 <details open>
 <summary>❓ My Thoughts on Visualization Design</summary>
 <br>
+&emsp;▪️ The line chart gives emphasis to changing trends over several years.
+And the grid of line chart gives the information of many countries. <br>

 &emsp;▪️ In this chart, I want the viewer to quickly know by the title what topic the chart will discuss. <br>

 &emsp;▪️ I think the explanatory notes below the title will further help the viewer to identify what the chart represents.<br>